Blockstream/satellite/README.md

 >Ka band:  17.7 GHz - 21.2 GHz

 You can always use antennas designed for higher frequencies.
-For example, an antenna designed for Ka band will work, as it is designed for higher frequencies than the one used by Blockstream Satellite.
-However, a C band antenna will not work, as it is designed for frequencies lower than Ku band.
+For example, an antenna designed for Ka band will work for Ku band and C band, as it is designed for higher frequencies than the one used by Blockstream Satellite.
+However, a C band antenna will not work for Ku band, as it is designed for frequencies lower than Ku band.

 ## <a name="lnb"></a> 2.
 LNB